By Patra Frame

 Be prepared to add more detail to your answers if asked.
 Don’t take offense or wonder why they don’t understand.

 If a question makes you uncomfortable, ask calmly what the business issue is that they are trying to discuss.

 Don’t assume there is some discriminatory or anti-veterans intent unless there is a strong pattern.

 Interviews are an important part of most hiring.
-A realistic attitude, basic manners, and an interest in other people go a long way.
-These plus solid preparation help ensure you present your best self and get the information you need to make a good decision.
+A realistic attitude, basic manners, and an interest in other people pave the way to success.
+These, plus solid preparation, help ensure you present your best self and get the information you need to make a good decision.

 Patra Frame has extensive experience in human capital management and career issues in large and small corporations.
 She is an Air Force vet and charter member of The Women In Military Service for America Memorial.
 Patra speaks and writes regularly on job search and career issues through her company Strategies for Human Resources (SHRInsight) and PatraFrame.com where she blogs advice for veterans and other job seekers.
 Watch Patra's ClearedJobs.net job search tips videos on YouTube, and follow her on Twitter @2Patra.